How-to guides

 |

 - Snapshots can affect volume capacity management.
-Delete unnecessary snapshots after use.
+Please delete unnecessary snapshots after use.

-- Snapshot recovery is possible when not connected to the server.
+- Snapshot recovery is possible when not connected to a server.

-- When the snapshot recovery button is clicked, the volume is restored to the latest snapshot in Available state.
+- When clicking the snapshot recovery button, the volume is recovered to the latest snapshot in Available status.

-- When selecting to create a recovery volume on the snapshot list page, a new volume based on the snapshot is created without modifying the existing volume.
+- When selecting create recovery volume on the snapshot list page, a new snapshot-based volume is created without changing the existing volume.

-- Snapshots containing vProtect are temporary snapshots created when using the Backup service and are not charged.
+- Snapshots containing the name vProtect are temporary snapshots created when using the Backup service and are not charged.

-Block Storage List page allows you to view the tag information of selected resources, and you can add, modify, or delete them.
+On the Block Storage List page, you can view tag information of the selected resource, and add, modify, or delete tags.

 |---|---|